Open Source Script

 The script uses a tag

-- The script requires API keys for both LaunchDarkly and Statsig, which should be kept secure.
+The script requires API keys for both LaunchDarkly and Statsig.
+Keep these keys secure.

 Installation